FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 }
 ```

-The options object has a few key properties:
+The options object has a few important properties:

 - the `publicKey` top-level key: this indicates we're using WebAuthn
-- the `rpId`: this tells the authenticator who this request is for
+- the `rpId`: this tells the authenticator which website this request is for, such as cosmosclownstore.com
-- a `challenge`: a random string to prevent replay attacks
+- the `challenge`: a random string to prevent replay attacks

-There are other options as well, including whether you want the user to be fully verified and authenticated or just prove presence.
-That'll be discussed more below.
+There are other options as well, which allow the site to determine if the user should be fully verified and authenticated or just prove presence.
+That option will be discussed more below.

-After you call get with the options that we previously created, you get a response back as a promise.
+After you call `get` with an `options` object, the response is returned as a promise.
 Here's an example response.

 ```javascript
 {